hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-patient-intro.md

 |civilstand = L indicating that the registrered partner of the person is dead (parallel to a widow) |Patient.maritalStatus = W|

 ### Use of security label on patients
- Danish citizens that have requested name and address protection ([Navne- og adressebeskyttelse](https://www.retsinformation.dk/eli/lta/2017/646#idee1fb7b6-c7e7-429d-a738-881c5e486fa6)) should be labeled with the security label as follows:
+In case an implementation project needs to support name and address protection ([Navne- og adressebeskyttelse](https://www.retsinformation.dk/eli/lta/2017/646#idee1fb7b6-c7e7-429d-a738-881c5e486fa6)) of a danish citizen, it is recommended to support this with the security label as follows:

  ```
  <Patient xmlns="http://hl7.org/fhir">